-Figure 1 illustrates the behavior of arbitrageur dynamic risk aversion and positions.
-The plots in the left show dynamic risk aversion $A(w_t)$.
-The plots in the middle show the position y{nt} in an asset n, expressed as a fraction of the position u_n that hedgers want to hedge.
-All these plots concern the case where hedgers are long-lived.
-The plots in the right express positions relative to the case where hedgers are short-lived.
+Figure 1 illustrates the behavior of arbitrageurs' dynamic risk aversion and positions.
+The plots in the left column show dynamic risk aversion $A(w_t)$.
+The plots in the middle column show the position y{nt} in asset n, expressed as a fraction of the position u_n that hedgers want to hedge.
+All of these plots concern the case in which hedgers are long-lived.
+The plots in the right column express positions relative to the case in which hedgers are short-lived.
 The blue solid line represents the baseline case, which is the same in all plots.
-The plots at the top show that positions increase with w_t in the baseline case but become hump-shaped when the hedgers' risk-aversion coefficient α increases.
-For the larger value of α , arbitrageurs can over-insure hedgers, buying the full position that they want to hedge and holding an additional long position.
+The plots in the top row show that positions increase with w_t in the baseline case but become hump-shaped when hedgers' risk-aversion coefficient α increases.
+For larger values of α , arbitrageurs can over-insure hedgers, buying the full position that they want to hedge and holding an additional long position.
 Over-insurance introduces a large deviation relative to the case of short-lived hedgers, as the top-right figure shows.
-The plots at the bottom show that arbitrageurs provide less insurance to hedgers when their risk-aversion coefficient γ increases.
+The plots in the bottom row show that arbitrageurs provide less insurance to hedgers when their risk-aversion coefficient γ increases.